Average Net Worth of Physicians at Retirement

 What Expenses Are Being Paid Off?

 This is interesting as well.
 More than 60% of physicians have a mortgage.
 Yet, amazingly, almost 40% have a car loan.
 Honestly, car loans?
-But since 25% have credit card debt, we just need to remember that doctors are people too, and financial illiteracy knows no bounds.
+But since 25% have credit card debt, we must remember that doctors are people too, and financial illiteracy knows no bounds.
 Only 11% had no expenses or debts.

 Who has the Largest House?
 Medscape 2020 Physician Net Worth